Deep Reinforcement Learning integration

 Model training

-The following are some key points to consider:
+Here are a few key points to consider:

-Callbacks are concatenated by using a
+Callbacks are combined using a

 CallbackList